Sometimes drug treatments for early breast cancer are given before breast cancer surgery. This is called neoadjuvant therapy.

 There are some benefits in having neoadjuvant therapy, but it is not for everyone.
 You may want to consider your options carefully.
 Talk to your doctor about the pros and cons of neoadjuvant therapy.
-You may find Breast Cancer Trials Neoadjuvant Patient Decision Aid helpful in discussions with your treating doctor (see link below).
+You may find the Neoadjuvant Patient Decision Aid from Breast Cancer Trials helpful in discussions with your treating doctor.

 Neoadjuvant therapy may be recommended:

 Conference for people affected by metastatic breast cancer

 People often use complementary therapies to manage side effects and to improve wellbeing but discuss these with your treatment team first